KINFOO/why-code-with-ldt/README.md

 #### It is open

-* [LuaDocumentor](https://github.com/LuaDevelopmentTools/luadocumentor), our documentation genertator is
+* [LuaDocumentor](https://github.com/LuaDevelopmentTools/luadocumentor), our documentation generator is
     * A single project
     * Available from command line
 * You can [write your own EE](http://wiki.eclipse.org/Koneki/LDT/User_Area/Execution_Environment_file_format)